Use case #0002

 The product matching framework: four inputs to one recommendation

 The Cross-Sell AI builds a product recommendation from four inputs processed simultaneously.
-The first is the borrower's current product and their behaviour on it — a borrower who makes prepayments on a home loan may be building equity towards a LAP; one who has never missed an MSME EMI may be ready for a working capital enhancement.
-The second is the borrower's income and employment type — a salaried borrower's cross-sell path is different from a self-employed proprietor's, whose path differs from an MSME's.
-The third is the borrower's financial trajectory — improving CIBIL score, growing income credits, reducing FOIR — which determines which products the borrower is now eligible for that they may not have been at origination.
+The first is the borrower's current product and their behavior on it — a borrower who makes prepayments on a home loan may be building equity towards a LAP; one who has never missed an SME / small business monthly payment may be ready for a working capital enhancement.
+The second is the borrower's income and employment type — a salaried borrower's cross-sell path is different from a self-employed proprietor's, whose path differs from an SME / small business's.
+The third is the borrower's financial trajectory — improving FICO score, growing income credits, reducing DTI — which determines which products the borrower is now eligible for that they may not have been at origination.
 The fourth is the triggered signals — the specific combination of signals that crossed the readiness threshold determines which product fits the moment, not just the profile.

 The output is not a single product name — it is a ranked product recommendation with a fit score for each, a specific loan amount range that the borrower's current profile supports, and the one or two reasons why this product fits this borrower at this moment, expressed in terms specific to their situation.